YS739/Practice_Anything/README.md

 # Practice_Anything
-Practice anything to get used to it
+Practice anything to get used to it /
-Practice anything in each branch
+Everything in each branch